Taxation of Partnerships

 As a partnership operates, the partner’s basis in the partnership will change during the partner’s ownership, either increasing or decreasing (IRC §754).
 The partner’s basis increases by:

-A partner’s basis decreased by:
+A partner’s basis decreases by:

 Partnership Tax Reporting

-For tax years after 2017, certain partnerships must have a tax matters partner (TMP), who must be a general partner, The TMP is designed to replace the partnership representative.
+For tax years after 2017, certain partnerships must have a tax matters partner (TMP), who must be a general partner.
+The TMP is designed to replace the partnership representative.

 Schedule K-1, Partner's Share of Income, Deductions, Credits, etc. is an informational form sent by the partnership to the IRS and to each partner, showing each partner's portion of the income or loss, deductions, credits, and other allocated items from the partnership.
 Partners report the business income or loss on Schedule E, Supplemental Income and Loss and any interest or dividends are reported on Schedule B, Interest and Ordinary Dividends.
 Likewise, the partnership reports any capital gains or losses on Scheduled D, Capital Gains and Losses.

 General partners, but not limited partners, must pay self-employment tax on their share of partnership profits.
-Partnerships with income must also pay estimated income taxes 4 times a year.
-For a calendar year partnership, the dates on which the estimated payments must be made are the same as those for sole proprietors: April 15, June 15, September 15, and January 15 of the following year.
+Partnerships with income must also pay estimated income taxes 4 times annually.
+For a calendar year partnership, the dates on which the estimated payments must be made are the same as those for sole proprietors: April 15, June 15, September 15, and January 15 of the next year.
 Form 1040-ES is used to report and pay estimated taxes.
 The federal payments cover both income and self-employment taxes.
 Estimated payments must also be made to the state.

 Partnership expenses are deductible as they are for any other type of business if it is related to the trade or business that the partnership is engaged in.
 However, the expenses are shown on the partnership's tax return — Form 1065 — not on the individual partners' returns.